beabolonyi/Manual_Tester_Final_Project/README.md

-# Hello, my name is Beáta Bölönyi-Márton, this is my GitHub profile
+:wave: # Hello, my name is Beáta Bölönyi-Márton, this is my GitHub profile

 :woman_student: I attended an IT School remotely, where I gained knowledge about the IT industry, project board, team collaboration, and various concepts related to software testing.